typetron/typetron.org/tutorials/twitter-clone/topics_and_hashtags.md

 ```file-path
 🌐 [GET] /explore?page=1&limit=10
 ```
+Making a request to _/explore_ should return us the tweet we created earlier with the _#jazz_ hashtag.

 Since we are here, lets also add an endpoint that will return all the tweets of a user based on a given username.
 We can use this to show all the tweets of a user when going to its profile: